How to Grill Skin-On Chicken – Perfect Every Time

 A chicken that has been quartered on a sheet pan.

-• Skin-On Chicken – The skin will get crispy if you grill it direct and then finish over indirect heat.
-You can also grill with out skin if you prefer.
+• Skin-On Chicken – The skin will get crispy if you grill it over direct heat and then finish over indirect heat.
+You can also grill skinless chicken if you prefer.
+This method works for any cut of chicken!

 • Binder – You can use a light amount of olive oil to help the seasoning stick to the chicken.

-• Seasoning – We like a chicken seasoning that has no sugar in it for a more savory flavor.
+• Seasoning – We like a chicken seasoning that contains no sugar in it for a more savory flavor.

 Best Part Of Chicken For Grilling

-Our favorite part of the chicken to grill is thighs and legs.
+Our favorite parts of the chicken to grill are thighs and legs.
 But sometimes you want to grill up the chicken breast too.
-The key is to know when they are done and remove from the grill at the right internal temperature.
+The key is to know when they are done and remove them from the grill at the right internal temperature.

-Each part of the chicken is going to cook at different times, so either buy the same cut or be prepared to rotate the different chicken around and pull them off when they are done.
+Each part of the chicken will take different amounts of time to coo, so either buy the same cut or be prepared to rotate the different cuts around and pull them off when they are done.

 raw chicken pieces on a platter

 • Breast: The chicken breast is dense and with typically very little fat.
 It can be purchased bone-in or boneless, and also skinless or skin-on.
-When grilling we like bone-in and skin on.
+When grilling we prefer bone-in and skin-on.

 • Leg: The chicken leg portion of the chicken grounds the chicken and has the most weight on it.
 One end will have all the meat where it connects with the thigh, while the other end is bone and tendons.
 It also is better if cooked to a higher internal temperature than a breast.
 We have a great recipe for grilled chicken lollipops which uses a Frenched version of the chicken leg.

-The least expensive way to buy chicken is to purchase a whole chicken, which can then be butchered at home for the individual pieces.
-Or you can buy the chicken in parts.
-The less the butcher has had to cut and prepare for the case, generally speaking, the cheaper the per pound price.
+The least expensive way to buy chicken is to purchase a whole chicken, which can then be butchered at home into individual pieces.
+Or you can purchase the chicken already cut into parts.
+The less the butcher has had to cut and prepare for the case, generally speaking, the cheaper the per-pound price.

 Preparation and Seasoning